 These supplements are available in specialty stores and online.

-Non-heme iron is poorly absorbed, and its absorption can be limited further by antinutrients that are also present in plant foods, such as phytic acid.
+Non-heme iron is poorly absorbed.
+Its absorption can be limited further by anti-nutrients also present in plant foods, such as phytic acid.

 Unlike non-heme iron, the absorption of heme iron is not affected by the presence of antinutrients.